 Revenue is recognised when or as the Group satisfies a performance obligation by transferring a promised good or service to a customer.
 The Group's principal performance obligation is the provision of products and components, is satisfied at a point in time and subject to payment terms typical to the geography in which the business operates.
 Products and components are transferred when the customer obtains control of the goods.
 For goods that are collected by the customer, revenue is recognised at the point the customer has taken physical possession of the goods.
 For contracts that include delivery of goods, the delivery element of the contract constitutes a separate performance obligation because it is distinct.
-For these contracts, control of the goods does not transfer to the customer until the goods have been delivered and therefore both performance obligations are satisfied simultaneously.
+For these contracts, control of the goods have been delivered and therefore both performance obligations are satisfied simultaneously.
 Revenue for these contracts is therefore recognised on delivery.